nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 disclaimer

-There are groups of sex and sex-related offenses that are considered crimes in Nevada.
-Such crimes can include touching, fondling, display, lewdness, rape, and even sexual murder.
+Nevada law classifies a broad range of sexual and sex-related conduct as criminal offenses.
+These crimes generally include touching, fondling, display, lewdness, rape, and even sexual murder.
 Sex offenses are different from other criminal conduct because they threaten public safety and consent.
-Sex offenses are also handled differently by the Nevada Court and law enforcement agencies because of the potential risk of re-offense against the same or another victim.
-The penalty for sex offenses in Nevada is not limited to only incarceration in a county jail or state prison.
-Such offenses can have impact Convicted sex offenders also suffer restrictions on where to reside, work, and exercise certain civil rights.
+Sex offenses are also handled differently by the Nevada courts and law enforcement agencies because of the potential risk of re-offense against the same or another victim.
+A conviction for a sex offense in Nevada carries consequences that extend well beyond a county jail or state prison term.
+After release, offenders may face restrictions on where they live or work and may lose—or see sharply limited—certain civil rights.
 These groups of offenders are also required to register on the Nevada Sex Offender Registry, sometimes for the rest of their lives.

 What is a Nevada Sex Crime?

 A sex crime in Nevada is a serious crime that involves having sexual, oral, or anal intercourse with another person against their will or with a person who is legally incapable of giving consent.
-Sex crimes also include non-penetrable offenses such as lewdness and touching accomplished for the purpose of arousal or sexual gratification.
+Sex crimes may also include non-penetrative sex offenses such as lewdness and touching accomplished for arousal or sexual gratification.
 The Nevada criminal law covering sex crimes and sex-related offenses is the Nevada Revised Statutes 200 (Crimes Against Persons) and Nevada Revised Statutes 201 (Crimes Against Public Decency and Good Morals).
 Some sex crimes described under these statutes include:

 • Sexual assault (NRS 200.366)